prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "You'd better put on your mosquito boots," he told her.

-"I'll wait till I bathe .
+"I'll wait till I bathe..."

-.
-."

 While it grew dark they drank and just before it was dark and there was no longer enough light to shoot, a hyena crossed the open on his way around the hill.